CHRO vs HR Director: Dubai People Leadership Compared

 Standard HR program implementation.
 You've decided on a new performance management system.
 Someone needs to implement it, train everyone, make it stick.

 Day-to-day HR management.
-The constant flow of employee questions, policy clarifications, and administrative tasks - this is HR Director territory.
+The constant flow of employee questions, policy clarifications, administrative tasks—this is HR Director territory.

 Most SMEs start here.
 You don't need grand strategy when you're 20 people.
 You need someone making sure the basics work.
 As you scale beyond 50-100 people, that's when strategic gaps start appearing.